OfficeDev/Excel-Add-in-Generate-CSV/README.md

 _Applies to: Excel 2016_

-This task pane add-in shows how to create table from list of column names using the JavaScript APIs in Excel 2016.
+This task pane add-in shows how to create a table from a list of column names by using the JavaScript APIs in Excel 2016.
 It comes in two flavors: code editor and Visual Studio.

 ![CSV Generator Sample](Images/ScreenCap1.PNG)